 Alexandrite and Diamond Ring.

+The finest Russian material is neither the red of a ruby nor the green of an emerald but a distinctive raspberry red and teal green colors are obvious.
 Because of the rarity of old Russian material you are more likely to see fine Brazilian material today.
 Brazilian alexandrite exhibits a color change from a lively bluish-green to a bright purplish red.
-Alexandrite is mined in Russia, Brazil, Burma, Sri Lanka, Madagascar, Tanzania and Rhodesia.
+Alexandrite is mined in Russia, Brazil, Burma, Sri Lanka, Madagascar, Tanzania, and Rhodesia.

 A BRIEF HISTORY OF ALEXANDRITE